RosamariaTricarico/2019TDI/README.md

 **BRACHIAL ARTERY DILATION  DATA-SETS**
-*"Neutrophil_FMD_NMD data.xlsx", "Monocyte_FMD_NMD data.xlsx"*

-"original order" indicates the series number
+*"FMD_NMD data_N1.xlsx", "FMD_NMD data_M2.xlsx"*

+Data were collected in two separate files.
+Each xlsx file contains two excel sheets (FMD and NMD).
+Each sheet is composed by 75-100 rows, one for each patient, and 4 culomns, one for each of the following parameters:

 "PID" indicates the patient ID number
 "FMD_BRACH_PRE" or "NMD_BRACH_PRE" indicates the FMD/NMD pre-fistula
 "FMD_BRACH_POST" or "NMD_BRACH_POST" indicates the FMD/NMD post-fistula
 "fmd_brach_per" indicates the percent difference between pre- and post- dilation measurements as [(PRE - POST)/PRE]*100

 *Abbreviations:*
 FMD = flow-mediated dilation